frobnitzem/psik/README.md

     Usage: psik [OPTIONS] COMMAND [ARGS]...

     Commands:
-      cancel   Cancel a job.
+      submit   Create a job directory from a jobspec.json file. start    Re-start a job in a final state. poll     Sync info. from a remote job. cancel   Cancel a job.
       ls       List jobs.
-      reached  Record that a job has entered the given state. rm       Remove job tracking directories for the given jobstamps. run      Create a job directory from a jobspec.json file. status   Read job status information and history.
+      reached  Record that a job has entered the given state. rm       Remove job tracking directories for the given jobstamps.

 ## Python interface